We found synergies and cost efficiencies to achieve the highest LEED score.

 The World's Most Energy Efficient Residence Hall

 Located on Lake Osceola at the heart of the University of Miami’s main campus, Centennial Village will replace four existing high-rise buildings with 550,000 square feet of new residence halls and a 40,000 square foot dining facility.
-One of the primary goals of this project is to create a strong sense of community among the residence village, which will house most of the university’s freshman class.
+One of the primary goals of this project is to create a strong sense of community among the residents of the village, which will house most of the university’s freshman class.